 24. First, Break All the Rules

 I’ll be frank with you: I’m not in the business of managing anyone other than myself.

 That said, this book came highly recommended when I began scratching an itch to learn more about effective management, and this, to me, was the diamond in a sea of mostly garbage.

 This was the book everyone told me I had to read to get informed on effective project management.

-If you accept my caveat above, that I'm not in the business of managing, allow me to say that I was definitely impressed not only in the frameworks this book lays out, but in the writing style.
+If you accept my caveat above, that I’m not in the business of managing, allow me to say that I was definitely impressed not only by the frameworks this book lays out, but also in the writing style.

 As someone who is more of a single-tasking doer, I gained a ton of insight into how smart project managers operate.

 Join 251,101 readers who are obsessed with delivering great customer service.